 Information to Include on Every UW-Madison Syllabus

 - Traditional Carnegie Definition – One hour (i.e. 50 minutes) of classroom or direct faculty/instructor instruction and a minimum of two hours of out of class student work each week over approximately 15 weeks, or an equivalent amount of engagement over a different number of weeks.
 This is the status quo and represents the traditional college credit format used for decades.
-If you have regular classroom meetings and assign homework, reading, writing, and preparation for quizzes and exams, make this choice.
+Instructors who have regular classroom meetings and assign homework, reading, writing, and preparation for quizzes and exams, should use this definition.

 - 45 Hours per Credit – One credit is the learning that takes place in at least 45 hours of learning activities, which include time in lectures or class meetings, in person or online, labs, exams, presentations, tutorials, reading, writing, studying, preparation for any of these activities, and any other learning activities.
+Regular and substantive instructor/student interaction is required and the syllabus should be clear on how this happens.
 This option may be useful for nontraditional formats, “flipped” courses, lab courses, seminars, courses with substantial meeting time and little out-of-class work, or any time this is a better fit for learning activities than the Carnegie definition.

 This information meets expectations for the 2019 HLC accreditation review; providing this information to students on the syllabus is one way instructors fulfill their responsibility, not only for basic information conveyance to their students, but also to a successful accreditation outcome.